pnp/pnpcore/docs/articles/contributor/extending the model - SharePoint REST.md

         return GetValue<IListItemCollection>();
     }
 }

+// Set the keyfield for this model class [KeyProperty("Id")] public override object Key { get => this.Id; set => this.Id = Guid.Parse(value.ToString()); }
 ```

 You can set following properties on this attribute:

 Property | Required | Description
 ---------|----------|------------
-FieldName | No | Use this property when the SharePoint REST fieldname differs from the model property name
+FieldName | Yes | Use this property when the SharePoint REST fieldname differs from the model property name, since the field name is required by the default constructor you always need to provide this value when you add this property
-IsKey | No | Marks the model property as holding a unique value.
-This value is used to ensure no duplicate model class instances are loaded in collection classes, if the model class has a unique property then that property should be decorated
 JsonPath | No | When the information returned from SharePoint REST is a complex type and you only need a single value from it, then you can specify the JsonPath for that value.
 E.g. when you get sharePointIds.webId as response you tell the model that the fieldname is sharePointIds and the path to get there is webId.
 The path can be more complex, using a point to define property you need (e.g. property.child.childofchild)
 Expandable | No | Defines that a collection is expandable, meaning it can be loaded via the $expand query parameter and used in the lambda expression in `Get` and `GetAsync` operations
 ExpandByDefault | No | When the model contains a collection of other model objects then setting this attribute to true will automatically result in the population of that collection.
 This can negatively impact performance, so only set this when the collection is almost always needed